 - Pour the ice cream in a container.
 Cover and freeze for 5 to 6 hours or overnight until firm and set.

-This Pistachio Ice Cream post from the blog archives first published in March 2017 has been republished and updated on 25 April 2022.
+This Pistachio Ice Cream post from the blog archives first published in March 2017 has been updated and republished on April 2023.